zhang-wenxi/zhang-wenxi.github.io/_posts/tutorials/2025-11-08-SAP-Signavio-QuickModel-BPMN2.0.md

 expiry_date: 2030-01-01  # This will move it to the Archive section
 classes: wide
 ---
 Manually building process models in Visio can be slow and frustrating.
-In workshops, stakeholders move quickly, and details change faster than diagrams can keep up.
+In workshops, stakeholders move quickly, and details change faster than diagrams can keep up.<br>
 In this 12 minute tutorial, I show how to speed things up using SAP Signavio Quick Model with a simple Excel capture template.
 Instead of starting from a blank canvas, I record notes in Excel (What, Who, How, System, Input, Output), paste them into Quick Model, and instantly generate a structured process flow.
-From there, I refine the logic, add decision points, and validate the BPMN model.
+From there, I refine the logic, add decision points, and validate the BPMN model.<br>
-The result:
+The result:<br>
-- A complete Sell from Stock process from Customer Inquiry to Payment Clearance
+- A complete Sell from Stock process from Customer Inquiry to Payment Clearance<br>
-- A validated, error free model ready for publication or automation
+- A validated, error free model ready for publication or automation<br>
-- Hours saved compared to manual diagramming
+- Hours saved compared to manual diagramming<br>
-By blending Excel capture with Quick Model, you can move from workshop notes to a professional process model in minutes.
+By blending Excel capture with Quick Model, you can move from workshop notes to a professional process model in minutes.<br>

 <div style="padding-left: 40px; margin-top: 20px; margin-bottom: 60px; clear: both;">
   <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%;">